Neuroimmunology

 Chronic autonomic neuropathy is an inclusive term used to describe diseases resulting from distinct etiologies, but that have in common pathology of the peripheral autonomic nervous system.

-As with the acute autonomic neuropathies, the causes of chronic autonomic dysfunction share several common clinical features that vary depending on relative involvement of distal sympathetic, cholinergic, or adrenergic systems (Table 1).
-All organ systems have some autonomic fiber innervation so the clinical presentation will be variable depending on the pattern of organ system involvement and the pathological cause.
-The typical clinical features of the chronic autonomic neuropathies are indicated below.
+As with acute autonomic neuropathies, chronic autonomic dysfunction shares several common clinical features and underlying causes.
+Patterns vary depending on relative involvement of distal sympathetic, cholinergic, or adrenergic systems (Table 1).
+All organ systems have some autonomic fiber innervation, so the clinical manifestations vary depending on the pattern of organ system involvement and the pathological cause.
+The typical clinical features of chronic autonomic neuropathies are indicated below.
+Contrary to common belief, most causes of sensorimotor or small fiber neuropathy affect autonomic fibers as well.
+In many cases, manifestations are length-dependent and affect mainly or exclusively distal sites.
+Loss of distal sweating, trophic changes, and vasomotor and temperature regulation consequences are evident.
+The vast majority of those conditions are not discussed in this section.
+Instead, entities that have disproportionate or exclusive autonomic manifestations are detailed.

 Distal sympathetic failure | |